seatable/seatable-admin-docs/docs/upgrade/upgrade_manual.md

     docker compose pull
     docker compose up -d
     ```

-    After some seconds your SeaTable Server should be reachable again.
-You can check the current version of your SeaTable Server opening the URL `https://<your-seatable-domain>/server-info`.

     !!! warning "The default yml files will be overwritten!
 Use custom files instead."